Shabir-Ahmad-Sediqi/Todo-app/README.md

 ## Installation and Running the App

-Clone the repository and navigate inside:
+Clone the repository and navigate inside.

 ```bash
 git clone https://github.com/your-username/mern-todo-app.git